 Dog Bite Prevention Information for Parents

-What Can Parents Do to Prevent Dog Bites?Parents should supervise all interactions between children and dogs.
-A child should not be left alone with a dog unless that child has demonstrated competent dog handling skills and the dog respects the child.
+Parents should supervise all interactions between children and dogs.
+A child should not be left alone with a dog unless that child has demonstrated competent dog handling skills, has a knowledge of canine communication and dog and child share a long established relationship based on mutual understanding, love and respect.
+Babies, toddlers and young children should never be left alone with a dog - all interactions should be actively supervised.
 Parents can educate their children about how to behave around dogs and how to recognize a bite risk situation.
 If a bite occurs the child should be reassured that she/he is not at fault.
 The fault lies with the owner or adult handler of the dog.
 If a bite occurs the child should be seen by a doctor no matter how minor the injury may seem.
 In the case of a severe attack, trauma counseling should be sought for the child.
 The bite should be reported to the appropriate authorities.

 A: Ask your parent and the dog handler before you pet a dog

 Sometimes it is difficult for children to understand that the family dog may not always welcome their attention.
 It may seem hard to believe, but most bites to children are by the family dog or other dogs known to the child.
 Kids (and parents) assume that because the dog knows, likes or loves them that it won't bite them.
 Dogs don't think this way.
 A dog may snap or bite in annoyance because the child is bothering it in that moment, whether the dog loves the child or not.

 Other People's Dogs and Play Dates